duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ### Five-State Process Model

+***Note: This is on the assignment (Thanks Cate)***

-Using a single queue the dispatcher could not just select the process at the oldest end.
+Using a single queue, the dispatcher could not just select the process at the oldest end.

 Dispatcher needs to find a process that is not blocked and that has been in the list for the queue for the longest.